- UCAS code

 This biology degree aims to provide a flexible package of knowledge and practical skills in the biological sciences, giving you the chance to maximise your potential and enjoy a successful career – whether it's in academia, industry or commerce.

-Introduces Biology largely as Human Biology with accompanying courses in Applied and Environmental Biology.
-Additional subjects include Mathematics for Scientists and Chemistry, as required for an understanding of future courses in Biochemistry and Physiology.
+Introduces Biology knowledge and understanding and practical skills.
+Additional subjects include Mathematics for Scientists and Chemistry as required for future learning.

-Students pursue a research project as the practical component of the course, and may choose from a range of courses from various specialist degrees, such as: Cell and Molecular Biology; Food Science; Marine Biology; and Microbiology.
+Students pursue a research project and dissertation as the practical component of the year and choose seven courses from a broad list of options available.

-The course structure at level 5 in semester one consists of an introduction into Entrepreneurship and Creativity, and a literature review in preparation for the research project, as well as options in Research Design and Analysis, Marine Resource and Sustainability and laboratory work in Practical Molecular Biology.
-Semester two is fully devoted to an extended research project.
+The course structure in Semester one consists of an introduction to Entrepreneurship and Creativity and a literature review in preparation for the research project.
+Students also take two optional courses from a wide list of options available.
+Semester two is fully devoted to an extensive research project.

 Standard entry requirements